cirosantilli/latex-submodule/readme.md

 Include this as a submodule in your existing git repo as:

-    git submodule add git://github.com/cirosantilli/latex.git shared
+    git submodule add https://github.com/cirosantilli/latex-submodule shared

-    git add .gitmodules
+At the repo root then symlink files from the required place in the repo into this submodule.

-At the repo root then symlink from the required place in the repo into this submodule.
-For example, to use the makefile do you want a struture such as:
+For example, to use the makefile do you probably want a struture such as:

     git-root/shared/makefile
     git-root/makefile               ( -> shared/makefile)